 Yes, you can use QR codes for different purposes.
 But usually you can use QR codes in four standard and acceptable formats.
 Each version comes with a specific method to store data.
 You can store data in alphanumeric, numeric, kanji, or binary versions.

-There are two different categories of QR codes to consider when creating a QR code: static and dynamic.
+There are two different categories of QR codes to consider when creating a QR code: static vs dynamic.

 Static QR codes are: